Archmonger/Blackberry-Themes/README.md

 ## **Credits**<br/>
 Calendar day 15 icon made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
-Multiple users silhouette made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)
+Multiple users silhouette made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>
+Raindrop made by [Freepik](https://www.flaticon.com/authors/freepik) from www.flaticon.com is licensed by [CC 3.0 BY](https://creativecommons.org/licenses/by/3.0/)<br/>